-- Rail work -- Annuity not paid for any month with rail employment, including labor organizations - Nonrail earnings -- Deductions apply if earnings over certain amounts - Disabled widow(er)s (under age 60) and children -- No restrictions for nonrailroad work, but work could indicate recovery - · All earnings must be reported
+- Rail work Annuity not paid for any month with rail employment, including labor organizations - Nonrail earnings Deductions apply if earnings over certain amounts - Disabled widow(er)s (under age 60) and children - No restrictions for nonrailroad work, but work activity could indicate recovery - Most earnings must be reported

 - Earnings deductions apply to entire survivor annuity.
-However, there are no special restrictions on last pre-retirement nonrailroad employer. - Limitations do not apply to beneficiaries full retirement age or older. - Prior to year full retirement age attained: - Deduction is \$1 for every \$2 earned over annual exempt amount (\$16,920 in 2017). - In year full retirement age attained: - Deduction is \$1 for every \$3 earned over annual exempt amount (\$44,880 in 2017). - However, earnings only considered through month before full retirement age attained. - Deduction eliminated once full retirement age attained. - In cases where the survivor is also a social security recipient, excess earnings deductions are coordinated between RRB and the Social Security Administration so that there is no double deduction.
+However, there are no special restrictions on last pre-retirement nonrailroad employer. - Limitations do not apply to beneficiaries full retirement age or older. - Prior to year full retirement age attained: - Deduction is \$1 for every \$2 earned over annual exempt amount (\$17,040 in 2018). - In year full retirement age attained: - Deduction is \$1 for every \$3 earned over annual exempt amount (\$45,360 in 2018). - However, earnings only considered through month before full retirement age attained. - Deduction eliminated once full retirement age attained. - In cases where the survivor is also a social security recipient, excess earnings deductions are coordinated between RRB and the Social Security Administration so that there is no double deduction.